 When the Jazz beat LA, nearly everyone contributed – Milsap and Jefferson combined for 34 points, Favors and Howard had 12, Kanter had 10; Hayward and Miles put up seven apiece.
 The same has to happen on Sunday.
 With Jefferson gone, Milsap and Favors need to pick up most of the slack; and Hayward needs to score at least 20 (no pressure there).
 It’ll be interesting to see how Devin Harris matches up against Sessions (who burned the Jazz for 14 points when they met in Cleveland), and whether Tinsley can continue his exemplary play (he averaged eight points and eight assists in the last three games in which he participated).

 In truth, the biggest enemy the Jazz face is themselves.
 If they can get over their lowly road woes and play the way they do at home, they have a real good shot at stealing a win in LA.
 On paper, the Jazz have more depth, and more athleticism, and only lack experience.

 If Hayward (this month’s x-factor) produces, the Jazz can win.

 The last time Utah won in LA was January 1, 2006.

-Tags: Al Jefferson Andrew Bogut Derek Fisher Devin Harris Featured Golden State Warriors Gordon Hayward Jamaal Tinsley Kobe Bryant LA Lakers Meta World Peace Monta Ellis Paul Milsap Preview Stephen Curry Trade Utah Jazz
+Tags: Al Jefferson Andrew Bogut Derek Fisher Devin Harris Golden State Warriors Gordon Hayward Jamaal Tinsley Kobe Bryant LA Lakers Meta World Peace Monta Ellis Paul Milsap Preview Stephen Curry Trade Utah Jazz